aliyachen/meetupapp/README.md

 ### Possible To Do
 * Add multiple images to a meetup
 * Delete images from a meetup, also delete images from storage if meetup is deleted
-* Click/expand image on meetup view, lightbox/slides for image gallery
+* Click/expand image on meetup view
 * Improve CSS/design (fade in, scroll animations, etc.)
 * Form input for "recap" after a meetup is archived
 * Option to manually type in value for "Other" option for meetup type